-Nancy K. Dillon is an award-winning American singer/songwriter possessing an extraordinarily warm and expressive voice, unique in its ability to reveal both strength and vulnerability.
-With a finely focused musical ear, Dillon mines a unique vein of avant garde Americana in her compelling tales of mythopoetic darkness and light melding past and future.
+Nancy K. Dillon is an award-winning American songwriter/performer possessing an extraordinarily warm and expressive voice, unique in its ability to reveal both strength and vulnerability.
+With a finely focused musical ear, Dillon mines a vein of avant garde Americana in her compelling tales of mythopoetic darkness and light melding past and future.
 She has released two solo studio albums and her live project, a 6-song EP (Live at The Royal Room) dropped on September 16, 2017.
 A brand new Christmas single "In the Bleak Midwinter" was just released on Rose Rock Records December 2017.
 Her third full-length studio album (A Game of Swans) is due out in January 2018.
 Official release date for "A Game of Swans" is January 20, 2018 and pre-sales begin December 26, 2017.

 Dillon grew up in Central Oklahoma raised in a musical family by her composer/professor/jazz-player/church-choir-director father, Bob Dillon, and her mother, Betty Lou, a former vocal teacher who sang hymns around the house.
 After graduating from the University of Oklahoma, a move to Seattle led to travel, adventure and varied musical opportunity.
 Nancy performed in roots-based bands and was in demand as a backing vocalist and session singer until her decision to focus on songwriting in the New Millennium.
 In 2004, Dillon released her first studio solo album recorded with Grammy Award-winning engineer, Garey Shelton.
 A rootsy outing of mostly original songs, "Just Let Me Dream" gained airplay around the world and was highly praised by reviewers.